Pause and ask some questions before you reach a conclusion on machine translation vs human translation.

-CAN you ever walk with just one shoe?
-Leaving the left foot bare while the right one is donned in shiny, slick leather seems so out of question, doesn’t it?
-Yet the same logic fails to prevail when you are deciding on the optimum way of approaching your translation miles.
+Do you ever walk with just one shoe?
+Leaving the left foot bare while the right one is donned in slick leather seems out of question, right?

 What Distinct Advantage Human Translation Brings: Points to Consider

-- Would it reach all languages that I want to cover for all my prospects/categories/geographies?
+- Will it reach all languages you want to cover, including prospects/categories/geographies?

-- Would it capture the nuances, cultural references and subtle aspects of a particular dialect or culture strongly enough?
+- What about the nuances, cultural references and subtle aspects of a particular dialect or culture?

-- Would it add value with insights and qualitative factors that only humans are equipped with?
+- Can it add value with insights and qualitative factors that only humans are equipped with?
 Would it bring in the ‘style’?

-- Does it ensure consistency of those abstract shades that a brand stands for and those intangibles that have to be conveyed without going askew in multiple cultures?
+- Does it ensure consistency of those abstract shades that your brand stands for?

-- Will a machine-translated text (though grammatically or technically right on the skeleton) ensure the right flow that a given language requires (in other words, who will put flesh on those barebones)?
+- Will a machine-translated text ensure the right flow that a given language requires?

-- Does an algorithm account for structural changes in different languages and also supply tones, undertones, subtexts that a given communication may need?
+- Does an algorithm account for structural changes in different languages.
+Does it also supply tones, undertones, subtexts that a given communication may need?

 - What if the machine nails the language very well but lets the context slip through the cracks?
 Shouldn’t a marketing material have a different sound and silhouette than what a plain official correspondence would have?